Jesus of Nazareth! His life is so significant, it divides our entire record of human history into two eras; before and after Christ.

 Stress?
 Guilt?
 Shame?
 Jesus offers an invitation to those who are worn out carrying a heavy load, and offers rest. (“Burdened?”)
 Like a manager, or coach, he invites us to sign on to his authority, and walk in step with him; – “take my yoke.”
 He offers gentle leadership, and rest for the soul.
 (Yoke.)

-Here is is! – An introduction to the message of Jesus; an overview of his public teaching, as recorded by Matthew, presented in the form of 52 sayings, with comments by a wide range of Australian Christians.
+Here it is! – An introduction to the message of Jesus; an overview of his public teaching, as recorded by Matthew, presented in the form of 52 sayings, with comments by a wide range of Australian Christians.

 His message is for everyone!